How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 If it’s your first trip to Paris, I think the Moulin Rouge is a fun way to spend an evening.
 There are many cabaret shows in Paris, but obviously the Moulin Rouge is the most famous of all.

-While I don't think it's something you'll ever want to do more than once (unlike visiting the Louvre which I could do over and over again), it's an experience that must be had at least once by anyone traveling to Paris.
-This guide will explain in detail how to book tickets for the Moulin Rouge Paris, what to expect during the program, the different types of tickets and will answer some of your frequently asked questions!
+Although I don’t think it’s something you’ll ever want to do more than once (unlike visiting the Louvre, which I could do over and over again), it’s an experience that must be lived at least once by anyone traveling to Paris.
+This guide will explain in detail how to book tickets for the Moulin Rouge Paris, what to expect during the show, the different types of tickets, and will answer some of your frequently asked questions!

-To avoid missing out on the beauties of Paris, we recommend ours Paris guide, the alternative visit to Montparnasse Tower, an exclusive visit to Palace of Versailles, a day full of fun at Disneyland Paris or follow the advice on how make the most of your visit to Paris.
+To not miss the beauties of Paris, we recommend our Paris guide, the alternative visit to the Montparnasse Tower, an exclusive visit to the Palace of Versailles, a fun-filled day at Disneyland Paris or follow the tips on how to make the most of your visit to Paris.

 What is the Moulin Rouge?

-The Moulin Rouge, famous emblem of Parisian nightlife, was founded on 6 October 1889 by Charles Zidler and Joseph Oller.
-Located in the lively Montmartre district, the cabaret quickly earned a name for its opulent shows and lively atmosphere.
-The term “Moulin Rouge,” which translates to “Red Mill,” comes from the red windmill atop the establishment, which serves as a guiding light for guests.
+The Moulin Rouge, a famous emblem of Parisian nightlife, was founded on October 6, 1889 by Charles Zidler and Joseph Oller.
+Located in the lively Montmartre district, the cabaret quickly earned a name for its lavish shows and vibrant atmosphere.
+The term “Moulin Rouge”, which translates to “Red Mill”, comes from the red windmill on top of the establishment, which serves as a guiding light for guests.

 During its early years, the Moulin Rouge attracted a diverse crowd, from the working class to the elite of Parisian society.
-Tempting dances, such as the can-can, mesmerized spectators and increased his fame.
-The venue has also attracted prominent artists such as Henri de Toulouse-Lautrec, who vividly portrayed the distinct character of the Moulin Rouge in his paintings.
+The enticing dances, such as the can-can, mesmerized spectators and increased its fame.
+The venue also attracted prominent artists like Henri de Toulouse-Lautrec, who vividly portrayed the distinctive character of the Moulin Rouge in his paintings.

-Over time, the Moulin Rouge has faced numerous obstacles, including a catastrophic fire in 1915 and temporary closures during the World Wars.
-However, the institution has constantly reinvented itself, cementing its position as a legendary entertainment hub.
-Today, the Moulin Rouge serves as enduring symbol of the charm of Paris' nightlife and it really is one of the best things to do in Paris at night.
+Over time, the Moulin Rouge faced numerous challenges, including a catastrophic fire in 1915 and temporary closures during the world wars.
+However, the institution continually reinvented itself, cementing its position as a legendary center of entertainment.
+Today, the Moulin Rouge serves as a enduring symbol of the charm of Paris nightlife and is truly one of the best things to do in Paris at night.

 BOOK HERE: Moulin Rouge Ticket (with Champagne!)

-Still boasting lavish performances, luxurious costumes and mesmerizing choreography, cabaret captivates audiences around the world, safeguarding its rich legacy and embodying the spirit of Belle Epoque.
+Still boasting sumptuous shows, luxurious costumes, and hypnotic choreography, the cabaret captivates audiences worldwide, safeguarding its rich heritage and embodying the spirit of the Belle Époque.

-If you're not sure which tickets to buy for a night at the Moulin Rouge in Montmartre, here's a quick overview of the Moulin Rouge ticket right for you:
+If you’re unsure which tickets to purchase for a night at the Moulin Rouge in Montmartre, here’s a quick overview of Moulin Rouge ticket just for you:

-1. Cheapest Moulin Rouge ticket: Moulin Rouge late night ticket for 23pm (includes champagne)
+1. Cheapest Moulin Rouge ticket: Late night Moulin Rouge ticket for 11:30 PM (include champagne)

-2. Best Moulin Rouge Ticket: evening ticket to the Moulin Rouge for 21pm (includes champagne but book quickly)
+2. Best ticket for the Moulin Rouge: Evening ticket for the Moulin Rouge for 9:00 PM (include champagne but book quickly)

-3. Dinner + ticket for the Moulin Rouge show: ticket to the Moulin Rouge + dinner with a French chef (starts at 19pm and includes champagne)
+3. Dinner + show ticket at the Moulin Rouge: Ticket for the Moulin Rouge + dinner by a French chef (starts at 7:00 PM and includes champagne)

-4. Best Moulin Rouge combo ticket: Moulin Rouge + Eiffel Tower + Dinner Cruise on the Seine (excellent value for money and champagne included)
+4. Best combined Moulin Rouge ticket: Moulin Rouge + Eiffel Tower + Dinner cruise on the Seine (great value for money and champagne included)

-5. The best cabaret show in Paris that is NOT the Moulin Rouge: cabaret show at Crazy Horse (great for those revisiting Paris or wanting to try something different)
+5. The best cabaret show in Paris that is NOT the Moulin Rouge: Cabaret show at the Crazy Horse (great for those revisiting Paris or wanting to try something different)

-Get yours Moulin Rouge tickets it's a pretty simple process, as long as you book in advance!
-This cabaret show, especially the 21pm show, books up very quickly!
+Getting your tickets for the Moulin Rouge is a pretty simple process, provided you book in advance!
+This cabaret show, especially the 9:00 PM show, books up very quickly!

-You have a few options for Moulin Rouge tickets:
+You have some options for Moulin Rouge tickets:

-These are my tips for best ticket options for the Moulin Rouge in Paris.
+These are my recommendations for the best ticket options for the Moulin Rouge in Paris.

-However, before we get to our itinerary, we just wanted to remind you of buy travel insurance.
-You never know what will happen, and trust us, you don't want to be stuck with thousands of dollars in medical bills.
-As a wise man once said, “If you can't afford travel insurance, you can't afford to travel.”
-So don't leave home without it.
+However, before we get to our itinerary, we just wanted to remind you to buy travel insurance.
+You never know what will happen and, trust us, you don’t want to be stuck with thousands of dollars in medical bills.
+As a wise man once said: “If you can’t afford travel insurance, you can’t afford to travel.”
+So don’t leave home without it.

-Heymondo, FullTravel partner, offers atravel insurance with 10% discount for all our FullTravel readers.
-Just click on this link and proceed with the purchase with the discounts already applied.
+Heymondo, FullTravel’s partner, offers atravel insurance with a 10% discount for all our FullTravel readers.
+Just click onthis link and proceed with the purchase with the discount already applied.

 Moulin Rouge + Dinner Show (includes champagne)

-This is the best ticket to book if you want the full experience!
-You will arrive no later than 19pm at the Moulin Rouge and will have the chance to enjoy a delicious French meal prepared by the in-house chef with music from the Moulin Rouge Orchestra as you eat.
+This is the best ticket to book if you want a complete experience!
+You’ll arrive no later than 7:00 PM at the Moulin Rouge and will have the chance to enjoy a delicious French meal prepared by the in-house chef with music from the Moulin Rouge orchestra while you eat.

 You will also receive 1/2 bottle of champagne or wine per person.
-If you are not a drinker, you can opt for other choices.
-Vegan and vegetarian options are available (you can select when booking).
-Please note that doors open at 18pm, dinner starts at 45pm and the show starts at 19pm.
+If you don’t drink alcohol, you can opt for other choices.
+Vegan and vegetarian options are available (can be selected at the time of booking).
+Please note that doors open at 6:45 PM, dinner starts at 7:00 PM, and the show begins at 9:00 PM.

-The late night show at the Moulin Rouge is the easier to get tickets in wait a minute (but they still sell out, so don't count on this).
-Ticket includes ½ bottle of Champagne or wine (or soft drinks of your choice).
-Doors open at 22pm for this show and the show itself starts at 45pm.
+The late-night show at the Moulin Rouge is the easiest to get tickets for in a snap (but they still sell out, so don’t rely on this).
+The ticket includes ½ bottle of Champagne or wine (or soft drink of choice).
+Doors open at 10:45 PM for this show and the show itself starts at 11:30 PM.

-Moulin Rouge + Other bundle tickets for the main attractions of Paris
+Moulin Rouge + Other bundle tickets for Paris’s top attractions

-There are two tickets that I think are great value for those looking to combine their Moulin Rouge experience with another famous Paris landmark.
-Here are my two tips:
+There are two tickets I think are great value for those wanting to combine their Moulin Rouge experience with another famous Paris landmark.
+Here are my two recommendations:

 Moulin Rouge ticket with Seine cruise

-This tour package option offers you a ticket for an evening cruise on the Seine (includes a glass of champagne or a 1/2 bottle – you can choose when booking the tour) and a ticket for the Moulin Rouge evening show.
-The experience starts at 21:45 and lasts approximately 5,5 hours in total.
+This tour package option gives you a ticket for an evening cruise on the Seine (Includes a glass of champagne or a 1/2 bottle – you can choose at tour booking) and a ticket to the Moulin Rouge evening show.
+The experience starts at 9:45 PM and lasts about 5.5 hours total.

-Moulin Rouge Ticket with Eiffel Tower Dinner Cruise
+Moulin Rouge ticket with dinner cruise on the Eiffel Tower

-If you want to combine a evening cruise to the Eiffel Tower with a cabaret show at the Moulin Rouge, this is the best ticket option for you.
-The evening starts at 18pm and will last approximately 30 hours in total.
-You will enjoy a dinner river cruise on the Seine along with a visit to the Eiffel Tower (entry included in the ticket price) before going to the evening show at the Moulin Rouge.
-You will have the option to enjoy a glass of champagne at the show or a 8/1 bottle per person (choice can be made during the booking process).
+If you want to combine an evening cruise at the Eiffel Tower with a cabaret show at the Moulin Rouge, this is the best ticket option for you.
+The evening starts at 6:30 PM and will last about 8 hours total.
+You’ll enjoy a dinner river cruise on the Seine along with a visit to the Eiffel Tower (entry included in the ticket price) before heading to the Moulin Rouge evening show.
+You will have the option to enjoy a glass of champagne at the show or a ½ bottle per person (choice can be made during booking process).

 Plan your trip to the Moulin Rouge